realdkd001/prodev-mobile-setup/prodev-mobile-app-0x00/README.md

 The main objective of this task was to:
 - Install and configure the required tools for mobile app development.
 - Use Expo Go to test React Native applications directly on a mobile device.
-- Document the entire setup process and note any challenges faced.
+- Document the setup process and note any challenges faced.
+- Record the steps I followed for scaffolding the project.
+- Share my observations from using the `npx expo reset-project` command.

 ---